 Each of these adjustments changes how much conditioned air your home requires.
 A system sized for your original layout may struggle to keep up once the structure changes, especially during triple-digit summer stretches.

 Remodeling offers rare access to walls, ceilings, and ductwork.
-It’s one of the easiest times to evaluate whether your system is still a good fit for your updated space.
+It’s one of the easiest times to evaluate whether your system is still properly matched to your updated space.

 Option A: Keep Your Existing HVAC System